urbit/operators.urbit.org/content/manual/running/hosting.md

 the key file on your local machine.

 If you uploaded an existing pier, you should delete the old copy of both the pier directory and the `.tar.gz` archive on your local machine.
-If you really want, you can technically keep one of these as a backup, but note that **you must never again boot the old copy on the live network**.
+You might be tempted to keep one of these as a backup, but note that **you must never again boot the old copy on the live network**.
 Doing so will create unfixable networking problems and require you to perform a factory reset through Bridge, wiping your ship's data.
 We therefore don't recommend you keep duplicates of your pier lying around.